 We learn about his early “career” grafting on building sites and a brief spell in a modelling agency, but it was volunteering work for a charity called “Youth at Risk” that helped set the path to where he is today.
 He went to Uni and obtained a degree in Criminology & Psychology whilst still being unable to read or write!
 There are countless times in the book where you have to admire the guts of the man facing these challenges to better himself and his family.

-No stranger to trouble himself, Jay found he had a gift for counselling wayward kids, helped by his experience of being one (!) and getting through it.
-This coupled with the knowledge from the degree led to greater work with Social Services, Schools and the Police and developed into a very successful business helping individuals and turning around troubled communities.
+No stranger to trouble himself.
+Jay found he had a gift for counselling wayward kids, helped by his experience of being one (!) and getting through it.
+This coupled with the knowledge from the degree led to greater work with Social Services, Schools and the Police.
+This developed into a very successful business helping individuals and turning around troubled communities.

 Through contacts and chance encounters, TV came a knocking to see if he would restore some furniture for a pilot they were making for a programme called “Money for Nothing”.
 The show was based around rescuing unwanted stuff from the dump and turning it into cash.
 That was the start of Jay’s TV career where his personality and charisma quickly found him fronting not only that show but the Repair Shop and his own DIY programme.